Bandwidth/redux-facet-pagination/README.md

 * `currentPage`
   * The page number of the currently displayed page
 * `pageSize`
   * The size of a page.
+You can specify pageSize as a prop to your container, which will seed this value.
 * `setPage(page: Number, pageSize: Number)`
   * Action creator function which is already bound to this facet.
   * Call it to set the current page and/or change the page size.